Claudiustaylor/Linux-Scripting-/README.md

 #Description: The purpose of this script is to greet the user. /n

+# Greet the User
 echo “Welcome $USER!” /n

+#Tell the user the date
+echo “Today’s Date is: `date`”/n

+#Display the calendar
+cal /n

+#Show current host machine

+hostname /n

-echo “Today’s Date is: `date`”/n cal /n hostname /n uname -rs /n ls -a /n ps -aux | grep root /n
+uname -rs /n
+ls -a /n
+ps -aux | grep root /n